mechaneyes/aframe/README.md

 Oh, all of this ping pong between models is fairly slow.
 For that reason, the image is injected after the third paragraph of the text response.
 Patience please.

 ### it's a spiritual thing, a body thing, a soul thing
 Isn't an a-frame a type of house?
 Well, yes.

-The Spotify DJ, which I'
-m enjoying these days, recently told me, "You like house.
+The Spotify DJ, which I'm enjoying these days, recently told me, "You like house.
 I get it."

 ## A parting soundtrack
 And while we're on the subject of music &mdash;  we always are &mdash;  it's not the housiest of house but ...